 17. Find Role Models

 Teach your child how to behave well by giving real-life examples from the people around.
 Tell him/her how well-behaved her sibling or friend is.
 Give them the chance to be around good role models and you yourself should be the first and most important role model in your child’s life.
 After all, nothing like a real-life example.

 18. Develop A Bond

-You have to teach your child why it is important to listen and respect others when they speak.
-Explain why it is important to listen to parents and teachers and how it will help them develop themselves into well-rounded individuals in the long run.
+You have to teach your child why it is crucial to respect others by listening to them.
+Explain why it is important to listen to parents and teachers and how it will help them develop into well-rounded individuals in the long run.
 Inculcate this practice as early as possible.

 20. Do Not Give Multiple Warnings

-When parents give out multiple warnings and then do not eventually correct the behavior of the child, things can go wrong.
-So, what you can necessarily do is to give one final warning.
-This way, the child will start taking things more seriously, and will also tend to listen in a much better fashion in the future.
+When parents give out multiple warnings but never act on them, they won’t correct their child’s behavior.
+Give one final warning.
+This way, the child will start taking things more seriously.
+They will also listen in a much better fashion.

 At the end of the day, parenting is all about trial and error.
-There is no right way and there is no wrong way.
-So, do not feel the pressure to be perfect in every little thing that you do.
-As a parent, especially, a new one, it is okay to make mistakes.
+There is no right and wrong way.
+Do not feel the pressure to be perfect in every little thing that you do.
+As a parent, especially as a new one, it is okay to make mistakes.
 So, do not be too hard on yourself.

-All parents face some or the other problem, and it becomes tough to make amends in the child’s behavior in the long run.
+All parents face some problem or the other…It becomes tough to make amends in the child’s behavior in the long run.
 This is why it is vital to start as early as possible so that things are put in perspective in a slow, yet gradual and steady pace.
-Last but not least, start off soon.
+Start off soon!

 You cannot make your teenager listen to you overnight unless you have taught him/her how to listen from a very young age.
 That is why it is important to discipline kids from the early stages.
-Take it easy and enjoy every minute of being a parent because children grow up really fast!
+Take it easy, and enjoy every minute of being a parent — children grow up really fast! 🙂